RasaHQ/rasa/docs/api/training-data-importers.rst

     - name: SkillSelector

-Then specify which skills you want to import.
+Then specify which projects you want to import.
 In our example, the ``config.yml`` in the root project would look like this:

 .. code-block:: yaml

     imports:
-    - skills/ChitchatBot
+    - projects/ChitchatBot

 The configuration file of the ``ChitchatBot`` in turn references the ``GreetBot``: